Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Financial Log-Return Generation

-\paragraph{Stylized Fact~2: Near-zero return autocorrelation.} Figure~\ref{fig:finance-acf-combined} (top row) shows the autocorrelation function of raw returns for five representative tickers.
-The generated ACF (blue) lay within the 99\% confidence interval for white noise at all lags $\geq 1$, matching the historical pattern (red).

-\paragraph{Stylized Fact~3: Volatility clustering.} Figure~\ref{fig:finance-acf-combined} (bottom row) shows the autocorrelation function of squared returns.
-The historical series (red) exhibits the characteristic slow-decaying positive autocorrelation of volatility clustering.
-The generated series (blue), however, shows ACF($g^2$) $\approx 0$ at all lags; the sampler did not reproduce this effect.
-We verified that at the main operating point ($\beta{=}25$, $T_{\text{inner}}{=}2{,}000$), ACF($g^2$) also collapses to ${\approx}0$ (mean over $424$ tickers: $0.0005$), confirming this is a property of equilibrium sampling and not an artifact of the choice of~$\beta$.
+We generated $T_{\text{days}} = 2{,}766$ synthetic trading days (matching the historical sample size) with $T_{\text{inner}} = 200$, $\alpha = 0.01$, and $\beta = 12$; the mean MALA acceptance rate was $99.4\%$, confirming that the ULA discretization bias was negligible at this operating point.
+Near-zero return autocorrelation was reproduced cleanly: the autocorrelation function of raw returns for five representative tickers showed the generated ACF (blue) lying within the $99\%$ confidence interval for white noise at all lags $\geq 1$, matching the historical pattern (red) (Fig.~\ref{fig:finance-acf-combined}, top row).
+Volatility clustering told a different story (Fig.~\ref{fig:finance-acf-combined}, bottom row): the historical squared-return series (red) exhibited the characteristic slow-decaying positive autocorrelation of volatility clustering, whereas the generated series (blue) showed ACF($g^2$) $\approx 0$ at all lags, so the sampler did not reproduce this effect.
+We verified that at the main operating point ($\beta{=}25$, $T_{\text{inner}}{=}2{,}000$), ACF($g^2$) also collapsed to ${\approx}0$ (mean over $424$ tickers: $0.0005$; Table~\ref{tab:finance-summary}), confirming the absence was a property of equilibrium sampling and not an artifact of the choice of~$\beta$.

 This is a fundamental limitation of equilibrium Boltzmann sampling, not a tuning failure.
 The stochastic attention sampler targets the stationary distribution $p_\beta \propto \exp(-\beta E)$ at fixed~$\beta$.
 At stationarity, the variance of each day's output is governed by the static energy landscape and the fixed temperature; there is no mechanism for the return variance to change systematically over time.
 Volatility clustering in real markets arises from non-stationary dynamics: regime shifts driven by exogenous shocks, feedback loops between volatility and leverage, and time-varying risk premia~\cite{contStylizedFactsAsset2001}.
 Reproducing these effects within the Langevin framework would require introducing explicit temporal structure, for instance a time-varying inverse temperature $\beta(t)$ that creates exogenous volatility regimes, or coupling the sampler to a latent regime-switching process.
 These extensions are natural directions for future work.